April 28, 2017 • 34 min watch

 We have clients who come to us with a one-pager of what they want to build.
 It looks like a sketch and they’re like: How much will it cost, and how much time will it take?
 Well, what do you think?

 Is this a little hut in the jungle or like a big mansion with a swimming pool?
 At this stage, it’s in the eyes of the beholder.
 There are too many uncertainties and whoever gives a price and a timeline for this sketch is making a big mistake.

 If your requirements are unclear, you are forcing your developers or your provider to make guesses on your behalf, as well as planning for you while changing your mind all the time until you have what you want.

 This pushes you into a messy project that very likely will last much longer than you want.
 Do you want that?

 And if someone gives you a fixed timeline or even a fixed price, expect them to come back later with additional requests in terms of time or payments.
-The price will go up, and the project will take longer, that’s if it ever gets released because architectural design would have failed.
+The price will go up, and the project will take longer, that’s if it ever gets released because the architectural design would have failed.

 After having worked on hundreds of projects, we don’t work on projects where the specifications are poorly done, we always push our clients to work on their requirements by themselves with our guidance, or we work with them to finish it.

 Before pushing for development, make sure you determine your broad requirements first.